kabisa/maji/README.md

 To build a native app, run `bin/maji build <platform>`.

-For CI docker files are included, which can be used incombination with the [kabisa jenkins-docker tooling](https://github.com/kabisa/jenkins-docker). `dockerfiles` includes files for tests only or build android packages.

-## Build-up

-You can find the sources in the `src/` folder.
-Compiled javascript is stored in `lib/`.
-It is included in this repository so this module can be used straight from Github.
-Now an application using Maji doesn't have to compile its sources to javascript first.

 ### Frameworks

 A Maji Mobile App comes with several frameworks built-in and configured to work together.
 It's these combinations of frameworks that makes a Maji Mobile App so easy to develop!